BioinfoMachineLearning/MULTICOM3/README.md

 ## Folding a monomer

 Say we have a monomer with the sequence `<SEQUENCE>`.
-The input fasta should be:
+The input sequence file should be in the FASTA format as follows:

 ```fasta
 >sequence_name